The Lasso with general Gaussian designs with applications to hypothesis testing: Numerical simulations

 Without the degrees-of-freedom adjustment, visible deviations from normality occur.
 For active coordinates, we observe bias and skew; for inactive coordinates, we observe tails which are too fat.
 The fattening of the tails occurs around and beyond the quantiles corresponding to two-sided confidence intervals constructed at the 0.05 level.
 Thus, failure to implement degrees-of-freedom adjustments will lead to under-coverage in standard statistical practice even prior to corrections for multiple testing.
 In contrast, with degrees-of-freedom adjustment, no obvious deviations from normality occur for either the inactive or active coordinates.
 Normality is retained well into the normal tail.
-Since we take $s = 20$, $n = 25$ and $p = 100$, our simulations suggest approximate normality already for $s,n,p$ on the order of 10s and 100s.
-Our simulations are well outside the condition $s = \tilde o(n^{2/3})$ required by \cite{bellec2019biasing} or $n > p$ required by \cite{bellec2019biasing,Bellec2019SecondOP}.
+Our simulations are well into the proportional regime.
+In agreement with \cite{javanmard2014hypothesis,bellec2019biasing,Bellec2019SecondOP,miolane2018distribution}, these simulations confirm that the degrees-of-freedom adjustment suffices to recover normality.

-The simulations presented Figure \ref{FigQQplots_and_histograms} are representative of simulations conducted at various parameter settings.
+The simulations presented Figure \ref{FigQQplots_and_histograms} are representative of simulations conducted at differing sample sizes, sparsity levels, and correlation parameters $\rho$.
+We present these simulations in Appendix~\ref{SecAdditionalSims}.
+We also present simulations for equicorrelated designs.